dreth/Ethernaut/README.md

 ## My solutions

 For my solution reports/writeups are in the markdown documents under `/reports`.
-You can view whichever you want by clicking here:
+You can view whichever you want by clicking on its name:

 1. [HelloEthernaut](https://github.com/dreth/Ethernaut/blob/main/reports/HelloEthernaut.md)
 2. [Fallback](https://github.com/dreth/Ethernaut/blob/main/reports/Fallback.md)